 Yes - the rate is variable so we can change it up or down from time to time, for example when the Bank of England base rate

 changes or when rates in the general savings market change.
-See paragraph 10 of the terms and conditions for more details.
+See the customer agreement (terms and conditions) for more details.

 We’ll give advance notice of any rate changes by publishing adverts in a range of newspapers and by updating our website.

 When the rate is going down, we’ll also contact you personally in advance to let you know.